What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 "Weren't you a good friend of Hillary Clinton's at one point?"
 Kimmel asked.

 Feigning being startled, Barr acknowledged, "Yeah, I was."
 "I think you accused her of being a murderer on Twitter, didn't you?"
-Kimmel said, smiling, to which she exclaimed, "I did not!"
+Kimmel smiled, to which she exclaimed, "I did not!"

-At the same time, Goodman was cracking up next to her, Kimmel actually having arranged for the Conner family couch, complete with brightly color blanket, to serve as their seats.
+Meanwhile, Goodman's cracking up next to her, Kimmel actually having arranged for the Conner family couch, complete with multicolored blanket across the back, to serve as their seats.

-"I had some disagreement with her foreign policy," Barr said demurely. "[Hillary] had one!"
+"I had some disagreement with her foreign policy," Barr said demurely.
+"She had one!"
 Goodman interjected.
-Asked if he agreed with Clinton's foreign policy, Kimmel said, "Never mind her foreign policy, how about Captain Wacko we've got running the country here?"
+Asked if he agreed, Kimmel said, "Never mind her foreign policy, how about Captain Wacko we've got running the country here."
 Admitting he was surprised by her allegiance, Barr said, "I'm still the same—you all moved!
 Y'all went so f--king far out you lost everybody...I mean, seriously, a lot of your audience, and including me...no matter who we voted for, we don't want to see our president fail."
-That got some applause.
 And then they both agreed that they didn't want Mike Pence to become president.

 So, with everyone chuckling and having a good time, comedians on talk shows getting laughs, and Barr in the company of outspoken Trump critic Kimmel and Goodman, who's been playing now former Secretary of State Rex Tillerson on Saturday Night Live... it all sort of read as absurdist comedy.
 What had come before was still getting a pass.